Lamouresparus/GithubLagosProject/README.md

 # GitHub Lagos
-GitHub Lagos is an Android application that fetches a list of GitHub users from the GitHub API (Application Programming Interface).
-The app has two screens List and Detail, built using modern Android development libraries.
+GitHub Lagos is an Android application that fetches a list of GitHub users in Lagos from the GitHub API (Application Programming Interface).
+The app has three screens List, Favourites, and Detail, built using modern Android development libraries.
 Clicking on the GitHub icon on both screens opens the user profile on a web browser.
 This application was created for my case study as a process in my application to join Oze as an Android developer.

 ## Screenshot